Days after controversial post, Anderson candy shop owner says business is for sale

 “Maybe I posted it without enough thought.
 Maybe I didn’t select the right words.
 For heaven’s sake, I barely made it out of high school.
 It’s not like I’m a word genius,” Good said.

-Good says anyone interested in buying the shop can
+Good says anyone interested in buying the shop can email him at goodvicky45466@yahoo.com.